Continually Updated Clinical Reference

 Imaging is especially important in the evaluation of cartilage involvement.
 Thyroid cartilage invasion suggests more aggressive disease, and this is reflected in the American Joint Committee on Cancer (AJCC) system of staging; thyroid cartilage invasion is considered stage 4 disease.
 MRI appears to be superior to CT scanning for evaluating cartilage invasion, although both techniques can yield false-positive results.
 Reactive inflammation, when present, can overestimate the likelihood of neoplastic cartilage invasion.

-CT scan helps to identify injury to the thyroid cartilage, cricoarytenoid joint, and cricothyroid joint and also aids in planning surgical reconstruction.
 With thin-slice imaging, fractures may appear as discontinuities of the cartilage, with or without displacement.
 Arytenoid dislocation and subluxation can also be appreciated on thin-slice CT and with 3-dimensional reconstruction techniques.
 Soft tissue emphysema, a classic sign of laryngeal fracture, may also be seen on CT imaging.

 In addition, other structures can be assessed with CT scan when the larynx is evaluated.
 The cervical spine is paramount in triage of traumatic injuries to the neck, and it can be rapidly assessed using a CT scan.
 In addition, a CT scan with intravenous contrast can help diagnose other life-threatening sequelae of neck trauma, such as carotid artery occlusions, dissections, or pseudoaneurysms.
 Unusual late results of penetrating trauma, such as traumatic laryngocele, can be diagnosed based on follow-up CT scan results.